 At a glance:

-• China’s population was 1.4 billion in 2022, which means that there are about 28 million Christians, many in underground churches.
+• China’s population was 1.4 billion in 2022.
+There are about 28 million Christians, many in underground churches.

-• China is one of the least religious countries in the world, but her people are still deeply involved in superstitious and spiritual practices.
+• China is one of the least religious countries in the world, but her people are still involved in superstitious and spiritual practices.

-• Youth camps, Sunday Schools, and other outreaches to young people are forbidden in China, and in some regions, children are not allowed to attend church.
+• Youth camps, Sunday Schools, and other outreaches to young people are forbidden.
+In some regions, children are not allowed to attend church.

 Pray for: